 “How should I know?
-You’re the one that’s a shitty parker.”
+You’re the one that’s shitty at parking.”

-I threw my head back and groaned, “This can’t be happening.”
+I threw my head back and groaned at the sky, “This can’t be happening.”

 “That’s what I said when a bird pecked out a cat’s eyes, all for my leftover sandwich crust.”

-A dozen different swear words swirled around inside my skull and marinated my brain in frustration and unresolved rage issues.
+A dozen different swear words swirled around my skull and marinated my brain in frustration.
 I gave the building a final glance before starting the long walk home.